navchandar/look-like-scanned/README.md

 - `-a, --askew` : Controls whether to make the output documents slightly askew or slightly tilted.
 Accepted values are "yes" or "no".
 The default value is "yes".
     - Example: `-a yes` or `--askew no`

+- `-r, --recurse` : Allows scripts to find all matching files including subdirectories.
+Accepted values are "yes" or "no".
+The default value is "yes".
+    - Example: `-r yes` or `--recurse no`

 **Note:**